ludvigla/RRST/README.md

 You might also want to increase the memory limit in docker.
 If you run `docker info` you can check how much memory is available to docker, e.g. "Total memory: 8GiB".
 If you have more resources available on your system, you can increase this number.
 If you are using the Docker desktop app, open it and go to Preferences -> Resources and increase the memory.
+The docker memory limit puts a limitation on the memory available to the container.
-Otherwise, if you try to allocate more resources with the `--memory` flag than the 8GiB available, you will be limited to use the 8GiB available to docker.
+For example, if you try to set `--memory=16g` when the the docker memory limit is 8GiB, you will end up with 8GiB.